Our research

 The cost of the wait

-The reason speed is such an advantage is that almost nobody does it.
-The average business takes the better part of two days, and a large share never reply at all.
+Speed is such an advantage because almost nobody is fast.
+The average business takes the better part of two days to respond, and a large share never reply at all.

 42 hrs